-Maya Traditions aims to empower and improve the quality of life for Mayan women artisans and their families while contributing to the preservation of traditional knowledge, art and culture in Guatemala.
-Currently, Maya Traditions works with 126 expert weavers and runs a wide variety of social programs that work to further empower artisans and their families.
+Mayan Hands aims to empower and improve the quality of life for Mayan women artisans and their families while contributing to the preservation of traditional knowledge, art and culture in Guatemala.
+Mayan Hands creates opportunities for women to continue the 3000-year-old tradition of back-strap loom weaving.

 Naguska is a family-run organization that employs women knitters from the Peruvian highlands.
 Naguska prides itself on providing constant work to hundreds of artisans, while using their skills to develop unique and modern products.